 - After writing, I slip into workout clothes and train 1 of 3 disciplines for an upcoming Iron Man.

-- My work day starts at 10 with a quick catchup with the team.
+- My workday starts at 10 with a catchup with the team.

-- We work on projects built with the intention to make the world a better place.
+- We work on projects built to make the world a better place.

-- My surroundings are inspiring and the people pasionate.
+- My surroundings are inspiring and the people passionate.

 - Each and every day is full of passion and peace.

 - At the end of the day, I wave off my team and head home.

 - Home is full of love and warm food.

 - We share stories from our days over a meal.